This is a post found on hitmore.net Please visit there for hitting tips and products.

 difficult to catch up to a good fastball with an approach like this.

-This approach will also prevent a hitter from staying
+This approach will also prevent a hitter from staying inside the baseball.

 Instead, the barrel is wrapping around the baseball.
 This makes it virtually